-Other people’s opinion is an obstacle that exists only in your mind.
+Other people’s opinions are an obstacle that exist only in your mind.

 You’re wasting your time trying to convince other people.
 When you try to convince someone else who doesn’t believe in you or the life you want to build for yourself, you’re really looking for either their approval or their permission or both.

 Approval is for the weak, and only the subservient need permission.

 If you still need approval or permission, you have mine.

 So here’s a challenge: For the next 30 days, you’re not going to explain yourself to anyone.